Skip to content

 On January 8, 2026, French engineering firm STESAD appeared on the leak site of the qilin ransomware group, which claims to have stolen and exfiltrated the company’s internal files.

-Confirmed Details from Reports
+Reported Details from Reports

 Public reporting indicates that qilin listed STESAD on its data-leak portal and posted a sample of allegedly stolen documents.
 The exact number of files and the full scope of data remain unconfirmed by the company, but the ransomware operators state they obtained internal records during the intrusion.
-No customer or employee personal data types have been publicly detailed in the initial listing, yet the mere presence on a ransomware leak site signals that sensitive business information is now in the hands of criminals.
+No customer or employee personal data types have been publicly detailed in the initial listing, yet the mere presence on a ransomware leak site signals that sensitive business information may now be in the hands of criminals.
 Industry trackers such as ransomware.live documented the entry on the same day it appeared.

 Why This Matters for You and Your Family